paulnwoko/Outreachy-confidential-Computing/README.md

 }

 ```
+open the terminal fron emsdk/ folder and run the commands below.
+##### Make the "latest" SDK "active" for the current user. (writes .emscripten file)
+    ./emsdk activate latest

+##### Activate PATH and other environment variables in the current terminal
+    source ./emsdk_env.sh

 Here i Compiled my C application to wasm and creating HTML to run our code in, plus all the JavaScript "glue" code needed to run the wasm in the web environment.
+Now.

-Now, using the terminal window I used to enter the Emscripten compiler environment, I navigated to the directory i saved my c source file(), and ran the following command:
+Using the terminal window I used to enter the Emscripten compiler environment, I navigated to the directory i saved my c source file(), and ran the following command:

 ###### emcc hello.c -s WASM=1 -o hello.html